jamiephan/HeroesOfTheStorm_TryMode2.0Installer/README.md

       - You can use it to get [official maps](https://github.com/jamiephan/HeroesOfTheStorm_S2MA), [maps with AI Patch](https://github.com/jamiephan/HeroesOfTheStorm_AIMapshttps://github.com/jamiephan/HeroesOfTheStorm_AIMaps) and can customize the map data yourself.
       - For more details, please refer to the [Storm Map Generator](https://stormmap.jamiephan.net/) website or check out the [Storm Map Generator](https://github.com/jamiephan/HeroesOfTheStorm_StormMapGenerator) repo.
 - Launch the maps directly without needing to install / override the current map.
+- Drag and Drop any map files to install and run it

 ## Installation: